CarsonSlovoka/old-home/content/social/stackoverflow/so-vote.md

 [http://timestamp.verisign.com/scripts/timstamp.dll not available]: https://stackoverflow.com/a/9714864/9935654
 [How can I set the default value for an HTML <select> element?]: https://stackoverflow.com/a/30525521/9935654
 [Can I use a :before or :after pseudo-element on an input field?]: https://stackoverflow.com/a/4660434/9935654
+[How can I see the size of a GitHub repository before cloning it?]: https://stackoverflow.com/a/66180640/9935654

 {{< /table/bootstrap-table >}}